kristopolous/js-copypasta/README.md

 Instead, there's a description of each function, what it does, and then a multi and one line version of it for you to put into your code.

+> Note: The one-line version is intentionally *not* "minified" or obfuscated ... it's intended to be a readable variation of the multi-line that fits in one line.

 Let's get started

 # when